msachi/kafka-streams-demo/README.md

 ```
 many        1
-a           4
 book        3
-is          1
+is          2
 like        1
 a           5
 key         1
 to          1
 unknown     1
 chambers    1
-within      1
+within      2
-the         2
+the         3
 castle      1
 of          1
+one         1
-one's       1
+s           1
 own         1
 self        1
 ```

-As we can see, the output of the word count application is actually a continuous stream of updates, where each output record is an updated count of a single word, aka record key such as `book`.
+As we can see from these three examples, the output of the word count application is actually a continuous stream of updates, where each output record is an updated count of a single word (i.e. record key) such as `book`.
 For multiple records with the same key, each later record is an update of the previous one.

+The reason that each word only appears once in the output is that we enabled log compaction for the `streams-wordcount-output` topic.
+Log compaction only retains the last known value for each record key and will delete the old duplicates, so it can save some space.

 (If you want to keep playing with your word count application and need some more inspiring lines of text, see [here](https://en.wikiquote.org/wiki/Franz_Kafka#Quotes) for more quotes by Franz Kafka, the novelist after whom Kafka was named.)